 “Success in the Field: Improving the Customer Journey” illustrates the benefits of approaching business from the customer’s point of view.
-According to Jason, to improve the customer experience, it’s essential to first look at your own journeys as a customer.
+According to Jason, to improve customer journeys, it’s essential to first look at your own experiences as a customer.

 In the video, Commusoft’s Head of Sales, Jack Sargent, shared an experience where he took the day off work for a service appointment only to discover that his technician failed to show up.
 This happened twice before a technician finally turned up to perform the requested service.

 Jack expressed that even though parts of the experience were positive – such as the online booking journey – the overall experience felt irritating because he made plans to be available, only to be let down twice.

 So, what could have made this experience feel less disappointing?

 According to Jack, one way to improve customer journeys is for the office to update customers.
 Had the office let him know know the technician was running late, he would have had a better experience.
 After all, it gives peace of mind that someone is actually on their way.

 “They could have sent through any communication to let me track my technician, or notified me that they were running late, and then eventually notified me when it was canceled.
 Then they could have actually sent me a way to reschedule it,” he said.

 Next, Jason shared a time when he had a similar experience with a service technician.
 The company said the technician would arrive between 8 am – 6 pm, and assured him the technician would “definitely be there before 6 pm”.